Gandhi89/TODO-list/README.md

-# To Do List - This is not your ordinary to-do list!
+# To Do List - This is not your ordinary todo list!

 A note taking app, using the Android Architecture Component libraries (`Room`, `ViewModel`, `LiveData` and `LifeCycle`), a RecyclerView and Java.
 The data will be stored in an SQLite database and supports insert, read, update and delete operations.Together, this whole structure constitues an `MVVM (Model-View-ViewModel)` architecture, which follows the single responsibility and separation of concerns principles.